sumerc/yappi/doc/api.md

 `profile_threads` enables profiling of all threads.
 If this flag is true, all current threads and the ones that are generated in the future will be profiled.

+`profile_greenlets` enables profiling of multiple greenlets.
+This argument is only respected when context backend is 'greenlet' and ignored otherwise.

 #### `stop()`